Fanen-Asher/N26_Test/CaseStudy.md

 ## Applications would need to have system and audit logs records and monitoring.
 The logs are collected via Amazon CloudWatch.
 Create the usecase for system and audit logs and describe the logs collection and alerting implementation.

-## Cloudwatch be used to collect the logs from the application and some metrics can be used to create a dashboard that cn be reviewed to understand the state of the application
+## Cloudwatch can be used to collect the logs from the application and some metrics can be used to create a dashboard that cn be reviewed to understand the state of the application

+## Also note that for better instance performance the log files can be transfered to S3 bucket so that there is available disc space in the EC2  instance.

 ## the design of how cloudwatch can be setup is seen below